Freshman applications for Fall 2014 are now closed.

-For freshmen applicants, we've found that the best measure of academic potential is past achievement.
+For freshman applicants, we've found that the best measure of academic potential is past achievement.
 We look at your high school grades and the courses you've taken.
 We also consider your class rank, trends in your grades, your senior year course load, your Regents grades (for New York state applicants), and your standardized test scores.
 Applicants must be graduates of an accredited secondary school or have evidence of equivalent education.

 Preference is given to applicants who have completed 4 units of English, history, math and science, and 3-4 units of foreign language during high school.
 A challenging college preparatory program is highly desirable.
 Regents-level classes are a minimum requirement for New York State applicants, with Advanced Placement and honors courses carrying the most weight.
 Students should rank in the top half of their class.